 Even though the South did not believe the Word of God that was preached concerning slavery, in the end a CHANGE was made through the Emancipation Proclamation.
 God Almighty had His way.
 Slavery was abolished in the United States of America.

-Slavery in the United States was abolished because the Word of God was preached under the anointed of the Holy Ghost.
+Slavery in the United States was abolished because the Word of God was preached under the anointing of the Holy Ghost.
 That means the Church was not relying on the arm of politics to bring about CHANGE.
 The Church was responding to what the Holy Ghost was saying.
 Their obedience to the Holy Ghost gave birth to a political movement.
 Those who were disobedient to what the Holy Ghost was saying were destroyed.

 In any nation, CHANGE can occur by preaching and taking heed to what the Holy Ghiost is saying to the Church.
 Those who take heed (believe) will experience blessing (be saved).
 Those who are disobedient will be destroyed.
 Nevertheless, as a result of preaching what thus says the Lord, a CHANGE will be made.